webplatform/docs/Beginners/crash_course/index.md

 {{Page_Title|Part 2: A crash course in web site code}}
 {{Flags
-|State=In Progress
+|State=Almost Ready
+|Editorial notes=(Tried to handle the below-mentioned stuff.
+Please run a check and then you can remove these notes.
+Thanks)

-|Editorial notes=There are plenty of notes and idea but all incomplete.
+There are plenty of notes and idea but all incomplete.

 Editorial notes:
 * Explain what HTML, CSS, and JavaScript are, show how to create some really trivially simple examples